 Is Allergy Skin Testing Right For You?

-Get an allergy test at any of our 6 convenient Raleigh, Cary, Garner or Wake Forest locations, Make an appointment to discuss allergy skin testing with a physician.
-Once you have been evaluated by the ENT doctor, a referral for testing will be sent to the Allergy Department.
+Make an appointment to discuss allergy skin testing with a physician.
+Once you have been evaluated by the doctor, a referral for testing will be sent to the Allergy Department.
 A health care professional from the Allergy Department will contact you within a week and set up an appointment for testing.

 Depending upon your specific allergy and the type of skin test order, the test may take up to two hours to complete.
 We also suggest that you eat a good meal prior to testing.
 If you believe you would like to have a topical anesthetic to help numb your upper arms for testing, please let us know before your appointment.
 We’ll also give you important information on environmental controls at the time of your testing.

 You’ll receive the test results as soon as you are finished.
 We will then schedule a follow-up appointment to determine whether or not you are a candidate for immunotherapy and discuss treatment options and recommendations.

 For more information, please click on the link below to see our Allergy Testing Information and Consent Form: